metadatacenter-attic/pipelines/ccp-datamed-readme.md

 ### Support or Contact

 Having trouble with the submission process through our pipeline?
-Please email to [Syed Ahmad Chan Bukhari](mailto:ahmad.chan@yale.edu) or to [John Graybeal](mailto:jgraybeal@stanford.edu) and we’ll help you sort it out.
+Please email any questions or problems to [our CCP support list](mailto:ccp_cedar_help@lists.stanford.edu) (ccp_cedar_help@lists.stanford.edu) and we’ll help you sort it out.

+If you have questions about CEDAR, try using the Help link under your Profile in the upper right.
+And let us know how that goes?